TerminologyHub/termhub-in-5-minutes/doc/code-generator/BUILDME.md

 1. To generate the client code for python, run `./gradlew buildPythonSdk`
 2. Find the generated client in `build/python`
-3. Copy the new files generated from the `build/python/python-examples/` folder to the `python-examples` folder.
+3. Copy the new files generated from the `build/python/termhub/` folder to the `python-examples` folder.
 It's recommended to only copy the files updated to avoid excessive refactoring (see step 4)
-    1. 🚫🚫 **DO NOT** replace `__init__.py`, instead add the new file path to the list in this file.
+    1. 🚫🚫 **DO NOT** replace `api_client.py`,
+        1. `python-examples` uses `config.ini` to set the basePath url in `api_client.py`.
+The url should be updated in the `config.ini` files only.
+Compare the generated `api_client.py` with the already existing one to determine if anything is missing.
+Add sections as needed.
+    2. 🚫🚫 **DO NOT** replace `requirements.txt`, or `test-requirements.txt`.
+        1. We have additional requirements added that aren't part of the generated requirements files.
+Compare the generated `requirements.txt` and `test-requirements.txt` to the existing ones and add new reqs as needed
-    2. 🚫🚫 **DO NOT** replace tests.
+4. 🚫🚫 **DO NOT** replace tests.
 Update tests to demo the new api calls or fix failing tests.
-4. ⚠️⚠️ Make sure to update the imports.
-The files are generated with poorly structured import names.
-Opening the file in your IDE that supports python should underline the invalid imports.
-The path may include parts that aren't necssary.
-    1. For example `from python-examples.models.application_version import ApplicationVersion` should be updated to one of the following based on where the file is
-        1. `from .application_version import ApplicationVersion` if you're in the models directory
-        2. `from .models.application_version import ApplicationVersion` if you're in the api directory
+5. ⚠️⚠️ Update imports for `.__init__.py` to add `termhub.` as a prefix in the `from` statement.
+The generated code doesn't include the root package in the imports in these files which will cause the tests to fail.
+6. Verify the tests run successfully in the IDE and the terminal before pushing changes.

 **[Back to top](#evsrestapi-generate-client-code)**